Text Classification: an exploration of different representations and learning algorithms

 # forward propagation and squeezing

-predictions = model(text,text_lengths).squeeze()
+predictions = model(text_batch).squeeze(1)

 # computing loss / backward propagation

-loss = criterion(predictions,batch.type)
+loss = criterion(predictions, label_batch)

 loss.backward()